 - Scenario: Identifying ways to ensure network security.

 - Key Learning: Data must only be stored when absolutely necessary and only for as long as is required.
 Noncompliance can result in fines and penalties from the payment brands and can be catastrophic to a business.

 - Scenario: Sending payment cards from one location to another.

-- Key Learning: When sending high value goods like credit or payment cards, you should only use a delivery method which has been approved by the company.
+- Key Learning: When sending high-value goods like credit or payment cards, you should only use a delivery method that has been approved by the company.